Let’s Jet, Kids! uses affiliate links. As an Amazon (and other networks) Associate, I earn from qualifying purchases. It is no extra cost to you.

 Climb the hay bale pyramid to the top of the hay bale slide, swing on the tractor-swing, take a hay ride, play in the corn boxes, enjoy a story in the barn, pump water from the pump, go bowling, have a duck race, ride the pedal karts, go back to childhood with a game of tether ball…and more!

-Depending on when you go in the season, tickets are $15-$17.
+Tickets are $17 and must be reserved online.
 Kids 2 & under are free.
-Pumpkins can be purchased on site.
+Pumpkins, craft items, and food/drink can be purchased on site.

 The Best Pumpkin Patches in Colorado